Omar-Mahdi-Rafi/Omar-Mahdi-Rafi/README.md

 <p>
 🌱 I’m currently focusing on problem solving and landing a full stack web development project

-👯 I’m looking to collaborate on any full stack project (MERN)
+👯 I’m looking to collaborate on the serverside of any real world webapp development project

-💬 Ask me about JavaScript, Front End Techs, Sql DBMS or Web Designing tools
+💬 Ask me about JavaScript, Java, Sql DBMS or Web Designing tools

 📫 Just in case you wanted to reach me right now, mail me @ **omar.mahdi.rafi@g.bracu.ac.bd**